vverbani/ticket-info/README.md

 1. Clone this Repo
 2. Head over to this directory
 3. Create Zendesk API Key
+4. Base64 encode the key
+5. Upload it to the `.env` file
-4. `docker-compose up`
+6. `docker-compose up`
-5. Visit http://localhost:{port} - where port is drawn from the docker-compose.yml file
+7. Visit http://localhost:{port} - where port is drawn from the docker-compose.yml file

 ### Tech Stack